johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-08-13-top-one-nice-one-get-sorted.md

 ---
-title: "(Top One, Nice One) Get Sorted"
+title: '(Top One, Nice One) Get Sorted'
 authors: johnnyreilly
 tags: [sort, javascript, OrderBy, LINQ]
 hide_table_of_contents: false
 ---

 I was recently reading [a post by Jaime González García](http://www.barbarianmeetscoding.com/blog/2015/07/09/mastering-the-arcane-art-of-javascript-mancy-for-c-sharp-developers-chapter-7-using-linq-in-javascript/) which featured the following mind-bending proposition:

 > What if I told you that JavaScript has [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx)??

 It got me thinking about one of favourite features of LINQ: [ordering using OrderBy, ThenBy...](http://www.dotnetperls.com/orderby-extension) The ability to simply expose a collection of objects in a given order with a relatively terse and descriptive syntax.
 It is fantastically convenient, expressive and something I've been missing in JavaScript.
 But if Jaime is right...
 Well, let's see what we can do.